justuswill/Betonrisse/README.md

 Additionally, some trained models and current results are provided.

 In the following, all available functionality and potential use cases are described.
-To use this module a good start is to look into `train_cdd_3d.py` and `main.py` for training and prediction respectively.
+A good starting point is to look into `train_cdd_3d.py` and `main.py` for training and prediction respectively.

 ---